marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ## Improvements:
 - Implement a K8s Operator
-- Make Cache Control 100% compliant to specification
+- Make Cache Control 100% compliant to specification by following the [RFC](https://tools.ietf.org/html/rfc7234)
 - Configure credentials for accessing the Cache
 - Implement cluster version of Redis for better scalability (currently standalone)
 - Implement more Strategies of load balancing